creatvie-introvert/wordweaver/README.md

 </details>

 #### Difficulty Selection
-The difficulty level selected by the user directly affects the compexity and scope of the crossword puzzle.
+The difficulty level selected by the user directly affects the complexity and scope of the crossword puzzle.
 Each difficulty option - Easy, Medium, and Hard, controls key parameters:
 - **Grid Size**: Determines the overall size of the puzzle(11x11, 13x13, or 15x15).
 - **Clue placement Attempts**: Sets how many layout combinations the generator will try to create the most intersecting and complete grid.
 - **API Fetch Volume**: Controls how many quiz questions are retrieved from the Open Trivia DB (40 for Easy/Medium, 50 for Hard).